 Barclaycard Arrival Plus™ World Elite MasterCard® vs. Barclaycard Arrival Plus™ World MasterCard®

-The cards are similar but the sign-up bonuses, earning structure, and annual fee are slightly different:
+The cards are similar except for 3 areas: the sign-up bonus, rewards earning structure, and annual fee.

 - Sign-up bonus: 50,000 bonus miles when you spend $3,000 on purchases in the first 90 days of account opening (equivalent to a $500 travel statement credit)